Women's Baker Boy Cap

-Now that we are moving into the winter period I am delighted that the baker boy cap is this winters fashion accessory, you only need to look at glossy fashion magazines and see that they are everywhere.
+I am delighted that the baker boy cap is a sought after fashion accessory, you only need to look at glossy fashion magazines and see that they are everywhere.
 However, the baker boy cap is not a new fashion fad, it is a classic and has been around for a very long time.

 Where did the baker boy cap come from?

 The baker boy cap (also referred to as newsboy, poor boy, or fisherman hat) originated in the era of Queen Elizabeth I, when the monarch sought to boost the wool industry by imposing a three farthing fine if the working classes failed to wear a woollen hat on Sundays and high holidays.

 Ever since then, the baker boy cap became the headgear of choice for men toiling in the mines, mills, and quarries of the industrial age.
 Associated with the working classes, there were two main versions – the standard one-piece model, or the eight-sided cap with the cloth-clad button in the middle, which became known as the baker boy caps.
 Moving on from woollen baker boy caps, they are now made from all sorts of materials from leather to linen and have become very much a part of women's fashion.

 What to look for in a baker boy cap?